 There are 2 ways to enable real world scale in Spark AR Studio depending on the type of user experience you want to create:

-Before importing a 3D object, disable automatic scaling for 3D objects with these steps:
+Before importing a 3D object, disable automatic scaling for 3D objects from Spark AR Studio Preferences.
+To open Preferences:

 1. With planeTracker0 selected, go to the Inspector and to the right of Real-World-Scale, select the box.